Oppositional Defiant Disorder Treatment Center

 Hostile, disobedient, self-destructive, lonely, rebellious.
 Sound familiar?
+These are the signs of an oppositional defiant disorder teenager.
 An estimated 10 percent of teen boys will develop these traits, which—when they are a young man’s most common state of being—can signify the onset of Oppositional Defiant Disorder (ODD).
 While most teenagers will no longer exhibit symptoms of ODD by the time they reach adulthood, the condition can create serious struggles for a teen in forming lasting relationships, succeeding in school, and maintaining a job.

 How Do You Know If It’s a Problem?